Introducing the L-39 Albatros Fighter Jet

 Other Possible Planes

 While several teams will handle the L-39 Albatros fighter jet, we authorize other model planes to compete, intensifying the competition.
 In another article, we will provide an in-depth analysis of the advantages and drawbacks of other potential jets.
-But in short, the main disadvantage of other aircrafts is the cost of maintenance.
+But in short, the main disadvantage of other aircraft is the cost of maintenance.
 While other jets may perform strongly in various categories, bearing the costs is expensive.

 Despite this, significantly smaller and lighter planes, such as the L-39 Albatros, can possess the upper hand in the Jet 1 Cup behind a well-designed strategic approach.
 Needless to say, competing in the Jet 1 Cup with various model planes would generate unique challenges for pilots to contend with.